Kemayoran Airport: Closure

+Aerial view after Kemayoran Airport was closed for flight operations.

 In the mid-1970s, Kemayoran was deemed too close to the Indonesian military base, Halim Perdanakusuma.
 Civilian flights in the area were becoming congested, and air traffic was rapidly increasing, posing a threat to international traffic.
 At this time, the government decided to relocate the airport's operations to a new facility.

 The plan received support from the United States Agency for International Development (USAID) in the form of funding, concept studies, and site selection.
 Initially, USAID studied a flat-contoured plain (200–230 meters above sea level) that was still very quiet between Ci Kahuripan-Klapanunggal and Jonggol, covering an area of 2,300 hectares, as a suitable location for the new international airport to replace Kemayoran Airport.
 The location is about 50 km southeast of Kemayoran Airport.
 The reason the Jonggol area was chosen was the need to consider the future aspects of the development of Greater Jakarta through the expansion of the reach of Jakarta's development to the outskirts of the city to prepare for the rapid physical and economic growth of Jakarta, which would certainly have an impact on the population boom in the future.

 However, the Ministry of National Development Planning could not agree to USAID's proposed location, Jonggol to replace Kemayoran Airport.
 They argued that the area was not yet connected to other modes of transportation and was a considerable distance away.
 As a result, the border area between Cengkareng and North Tangerang was chosen as the location for the new airport.
 This location spans 1,800 hectares, which is 500 hectares smaller than the proposed USAID land area in Jonggol, Bogor.

 On 1 October 1984, Angkasa Pura ceased all domestic flights at Kemayoran.
 During that time, passengers who had checked in at Kemayoran were immediately transported by buses to Cengkareng to board their planes.
 Angkasa Pura officially ceased all operational activities at Kemayoran Airport on 31 March 1985, a day before the opening of Soekarno–Hatta International Airport.
 The aircraft that were based at this airport were also relocated, with most being transferred to Soekarno-Hatta International Airport and the rest to Halim Perdanakusuma Airport.

 After its operations were stopped, Kemayoran was used as a test flight location for aircraft made by Nusantara Aircraft Industry, CASA/IPTN CN-235, and hosted the prestigious Indonesian Air Show event in 1986.